craig-spannring/EmacsStartup/README.md

 second round, This most recent refactor wasn't so much a refactor as it was a delete everything and rewrite anything I still wanted.

+The 2023 version is the currently supported version and is selected by default.
+If you wish to use the 2018 version simply set the environment variable `COW_SETUP_ERA` to `2018`.